sanjay-prasath16/sanjay-prasath16/README.md

 # 💫 About Me:
-🔭 I’m currently completed my Computer Science Engineering<br>🔎 I’m looking for jobs based on LLM and MERN stack development<br>🌱 I’m currently learning more about Machine Learning and LLM<br>⚡ Fluent in typing semi-colons and questioning life choices.
+• 🔭 Recently, I have completed my Computer Science Engineering<br> • 🔎 I’m looking for jobs based on LLM and MERN stack development<br> • 🌱 I’m currently learning more about Machine Learning and LLM<br> • ⚡ Fluent in typing semi-colons and questioning life choices.

 ## 🌐 Socials: